jsecurity-rocks/p4r490n.github.io/_posts/2021-06-06-TryHackMe - Archangel.md

 ![Archangel - user](/img/posts/thm-archangel/archangel_user.png)

+# Privilege Escalation
 After setting up our tty, we can see the 2 flags (user.txt & user2.txt) and contents of the **secrets/** directory.
-There is a sticky file inside which runs with **root** privileges :
+There is a SUID inside which runs with **root** privileges when run by the user *Archangel*:

 ![Archangel - flag](/img/posts/thm-archangel/archangel_interesting.png)

-After running it and checking it out with **strings** i notice that the **cp** command is ran without the full path annotation.
+After running it and checking it out with **strings** I notice that the **cp** command is run without the full path annotation.
 This is exploitable.

 We can create a msfvenom payload called **cp** and adjust our *PATH* variable and when executing **./backup** we should get a reverse shell.